Basti-Fantasti/CompInstall/README.md

 `PublishFiles` (optional) = It's a list splitted by ";" with all files you want to copy into release folders (usually DFM form files used at runtime and resource files).

 `Install` (optional) = 0 or 1.
 When 1, this package will be installed into Delphi IDE.
 You need to set this option for design-time packages when you want to register components into Delphi IDE.

+`BuildConfig` (optional, default **Release**) = Set to Release or Debug or any other existing BuildCOnfig as needed

+`RegisterName`(optional) = Set a different RegisterName then the Package name.
+In some cases the package has a generic name and the bpl file includes a version string.
+E.g. MyPackage.dproj and MyPackage180.bpl

 > Note: The app compiles your component using always **Release** target.